SynixeContractors/MissionTemplate/docs/setup-github.md

 ## Link your GitHub account to your Discord account

-Within the Synixe Contractors Discord server, you can link your GitHub account by running the command `/github invite`.
-Provide your GitHub username when prompted.
+You will need to ask a Staff member to invite you to the Synixe Contractors GitHub organization.

 You will receive an invite to the email address associated with your GitHub account, or you can visit the [GitHub Organization](https://github.com/SynixeContractors).